Guide to District 7450

 - Every Rotary year plan to undertake at least one literacy project locally and/or internationally.

-- Earn a District Literacy Award by completing five literacy projects in a year.
+- Earn a District Literacy Award by completing three literacy projects in a year.
+Complete five for District Literacy Award with Distinction

 - Plan literacy projects that are newsworthy and expose your club to the public.

-- Use your literacy projects as a way to recruit new members.
+- Use your literacy projects to recruit new members.

 - Partner with your local library and/or literacy organization to expand the scope of your club’s literacy project(s).